plone/training/theming/theme-package-2.rst

      </div>
    </replace>

-This will add the right grid classes to the content columns depending on one-column-, two-column- or three-column-layout.
+This code will add the correct Twitter Bootstrap grid classes to the content columns, depending on a one-, two- or three-column-layout.
-We need to wrap these elements in a div with the class ``box``.
+For our template we need to wrap the content and the viewlets showing below the content in a ``<div>`` tag with the CSS class ``box``.

 Left And Right Columns